 |Phanteks Enthoo Evolv ITX||230mm||375mm||395mm||34.1||Mini-ITX||Yes||330mm||200mm||N/A||N/A||Steel/Plastic||5.4kg||2||Yes|

 The NCase M1 is a great mini-ITX case for anyone looking to build a sleek, compact SFF PC.
 Plenty of enthusiasts are using the NCase M1 for their SFF builds, so there is plenty of support and guidance available on what you can do with this nifty, compact mini-ITX case.
 With a volume of only 12.6L, this all-aluminum mini-ITX case can house a full-size GPU of up to 317mm, with room to spare.
-Air cooling and heat management is not compromised due to its size either – the NCase M1 can accommodate both 120mm and 140mm case fans, as well as an additional dual 120mm fan bracket found on the side panel, allowing for more case fans to be installed or even a 240mm radiator to be installed internally.
+Air cooling and heat management are not compromised due to its size either – the NCase M1 can handle most varieties of Mini-ITX motherboards, can accommodate both 120mm and 140mm case fans, as well as an additional dual 120mm fan bracket found on the side panel, allowing for more case fans to be installed or even a 240mm radiator to be installed internally.
 Yes, you heard it – the NCase M1 is compatible with dual-fan AIO water-cooling systems.

-If you want to get into the SFF game but don’t want to shell $400+ on a DANCASE A4-SFX (which we totally get), the Cooler Master Elite 110 is one of the best SFF cases budget-wise.
-This SFF case is very compact, sports a understated matte black finish (that we love) and can fit dual slot GPUs of up to 210mm in length – so no GTX 1080s in here unfortunately (unless some mini versions come out soon).
+If you want to get into the SFF game but don’t want to shell out four hundred bucks on a DANCASE A4-SFX (which we totally get), the Cooler Master Elite 110 is one of the best SFF cases budget-wise.
+This SFF case is very compact, sports an understated matte black finish (that we love) and can fit dual slot GPUs of up to 210mm in length – so no GTX 1080s in here, unfortunately (unless some mini versions come out soon).
 Water-cooling is definitely possible to install within the Elite 110, as the case supports a 120mm radiator to be installed in the front.
 Along with USB 3.0 ports, a no-brainer price, as well as a large fan base that has nothing but love for this SFF case, the Cooler Master Elite 110 should be on your shortlist for your next small form factor PC build.

 The Elite 130 mini-ITX case is a great option for those who want to really customize the internals of their case to fit their needs.
 This is a really modular case, allowing flexibility on what it can do and support, backed up by a great build quality, making it feel like a hefty case that feels more like a case twice its size.
 Nifty features of this SFF PC case include a handy hard drive mounting bracket that allows customization in its positioning, so you can further optimize the internals for maximum space.
 With this case allowing space for long graphics cards of up to 343mm long, you will be able to install 99% of full size, dual-width GPUs out there, including flagship cards such as the GTX 1080Ti.